All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How long does a skin repair cycle typically last?

-A standard skin repair cycle is 8-12 weeks, with the first 4 weeks as the intensive phase and the remaining weeks for optimization.
+A standard skin repair cycle is 8-12 weeks, with the first 4 weeks as the intensive phase and the remaining weeks for improvement.
 Many users continue with a maintenance phase beyond this initial cycle.
 Topical GHK-Cu can be used continuously as part of a daily skincare routine. skin repair timeline

 Can I use this stack with retinol or other active skincare ingredients?